YangPiCui/ErgonomicVerticalKeyboard/README.md

 ## Donations
-If you want to donate, please read the Book of Mormon.
-It is the word of God.
+If you want to donate, please repent and read the Book of Mormon.

 ###### [ODC Open Database License v1.0](https://choosealicense.com/appendix/)  (free but no patent or commercial use)